LordZeuss/raspi-docker/README.md

 These scripts require you to have installed Raspbian, or any other debian based distro on your machine.

+### What systems can this run on?
+I have tested on the following systems, and confirmed that its functional:
+* Ubuntu
+* Debian
+* Raspian

+I have plans on testing other operating systems for functionality.
+Systems that it should work on, but haven't been officially tested:
+* DietPi
+* Linux Mint
+* Pop!_OS

 ## Installation
 To install and run the scripts, first you must install git and clone the repo.